Measures of the Shape of a Distribution

 Negative Skewness

 A negatively skewed distribution has a long left tail resulting from many outliers on the left side of the distribution.
 Therefore, we could say that it points in the negative direction.
-This is because the left side harbors most of the data points.
+This is because the right side harbors most of the data points.

 Application of Skewness